Ruan-pysoft/ministdlib/features.md

 Neither will read past the end of a `String`.

-`StringFile`s write to the end of a `String`, and automaticaaly grows the `String` if needed.
+`StringFile`s write to the end of a `String`, and automatically grows the `String` if needed.

 `sf_open` is used to create a `StringFile`, and `sf_open_readonly` is used to create a `StringReadFile`.